Dorothy Taubman Seminar

 Morgan Hall is the new high-rise facility on Temple University's main campus, located on the corner of Broad St and Cecil B. Moore, 1/2 block from Rock Hall.
 Accommodations include multi-bedroom, suite-style apartments with common living area and kitchenette.
 For a virtual tour of Morgan Hall, CLICK HERE.

-Participants may register for the workshop until TBD All fees, including the $45 registration fee, are due open registration and are non-refundable.
+All fees, including the $45 registration fee, are due open registration and are non-refundable.
 Registration is not considered final and complete until full payment is received.
-There is a $50 late registration fee for any payments received after May 1, 2016.
+There is a $50 late registration fee for any payments received after May 1, 2017.